 The complications that arise from burn injuries can devastate the victims and their families, and the medical expenses often are astronomical.
 If your family has been affected by burn injuries, you deserve to be compensated for your expenses and pain and suffering.
 Monetary compensation cannot reverse the wrong that has been done to you, but it can ease the burden of your expenses and help your family recover financially.

-To increase the likelihood of getting the compensation you deserve for your burn injuries, reach out to the attorneys at Ross Feller Casey for a free consultation.
-All of our cases are handled on a contingency basis, so you will not pay a thing until a financial recovery is made in your case.
+To increase the likelihood of getting the compensation you deserve for your injuries, contact an experienced burn injury lawyer at Ross Feller Casey for a free consultation.
+All of our cases are handled on a contingency basis, so you will not pay a thing until a financial recovery is made in your personal injury claim.

 Disclaimer: Ross Feller Casey, LLP provides legal advice only after an attorney-client relationship is formed.
 Our website is an introduction to the firm and does not create a relationship between our attorneys and clients.
 An attorney-client relationship is formed only after a written agreement is signed by the client and the firm.
 Because every case is unique, the description of awards and summary of cases successfully handled are not intended to imply or guarantee that same success in other cases.
 Ross Feller Casey, LLP represents catastrophically injured persons and their families in injury and wrongful death cases, providing legal representation in Pennsylvania and New Jersey.